Assistive Technology

 - A student that struggles to read printed text and demonstrates improved comprehension with auditory alternatives.

-- A student that has difficulty with handwriting that is able to produce written material at a higher quality or speed when they are given access to a word processor, word prediction or speech recognition software.
+- A student that has difficulty with handwriting that is able to produce written material at a higher quality or speed when they are given access to a word processor, word prediction, or speech recognition software.

 - A student that has difficulty expressing their wants and needs and is able to communicate better when given access to visual language supports or voice output device.